Data Engineer

 About Me

-I'm I am Data Engineer with expertise in building real-time streaming pipelines and data platforms.
+I am a Data Engineer with expertise in building real-time streaming pipelines and data platforms.
 My focus is on creating reliable, scalable systems that handle millions of events while maintaining data quality and governance.

 I specialize in Apache Kafka, Spark Structured Streaming, and cloud-native services across AWS, Azure, and GCP.
 I believe in designing for failure modes first, enforcing data contracts, and always considering the downstream consumer.